kalekundert/autoclasstoc/docs/basic_usage.rst

    .. literalinclude:: basic_example.py
       :language: python

-   We can document this class using :rst:dir:`autoclasstoc` as follows:
+   We can document this class using :rst:dir:`sphinxclasstocr` as follows:

    .. example::